-The treatment for swollen lymph nodes will depend on the underlying cause.
-Antibiotics or antivirals will usually clear a simple infection in skin or tissue and the nodes will gradually return to normal size.
+The treatment for swollen lymph nodes depends on the cause.
+Antibiotics or antivirals will usually clear up a simple infection in skin or tissue, and the nodes will gradually return to normal size.
 Following treatment, a three- to four-week period of observation is advisable to make sure there are no further problems.

 How can swollen lymph nodes be prevented?

-Following good health habits and avoiding drugs, risky sexual behaviors and obvious causes of bacterial infection are steps that may help prevent swollen lymph nodes.
-However, there is no way to guarantee that swollen lymph nodes will not occur at some time since there are so many different causes.
+Steps that may help prevent swollen lymph nodes include following good health habits and avoiding drugs, risky sexual behaviors, and obvious causes of bacterial infection.
+However, there is no way to guarantee that swollen lymph nodes will not occur at some time, since there are so many different causes.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.